-6.4 Discussion and possible direction to staff regarding the proposed amendment to the current participation agreement and supporting documents.
+8.1 Discussion and possible direction to staff regarding the proposed amendment to the current participation agreement and supporting documents.

-Mr. Watson and staff/consultants provided an update of supporting documents to be included in the home board package in April as follows:
+General Manager Watson provided an update of supporting documents to be included in the home board package as follows:

 - Amended Phase 2 Participation Agreement with updated work plan.

 - Value Planning Report.

-- Draft Storage Policy.
+- Draft Storage Policy storage.

 - 2019 Annual Report.

-- A four-page prospectus and a template PowerPoint for presentation to respective home boards.
+• A template PowerPoint for presentation to respective home boards.

-Brief discussion followed with no action taken.
+Lengthy discussion followed with no action taken at this time.